BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 Some entities are disabled by default.
 This is usually because the entities are not applicable for all tariffs or are for niche scenarios.
 By having these entities disabled, it also doesn't overwhelm new users when they install the integration otherwise most users will be presented with over 40 different entities.

-Enabling sensors is easy.
+Enabling entities is easy.
 All you need to do is

 1. Go to the [Octopus Energy](https://my.home-assistant.io/redirect/integration/?domain=octopus_energy) integration.
 2. Click on `entities`